SDA-SE/sda-dropwizard-commons/sda-commons-server-auth/README.md

   # Package name of the policy file that should be evaluated for authorization decision
   # The package name is used to resolve the full path
   policyPackage: http.authz
+  # Advanced configuration of the HTTP client that is used to call the Open Policy Agent
+  opaClient:
-  # readTimeout for OPA requests in millis, default 500
+    # timeout for OPA requests, default 500ms
-  readTimeout: 500
+    timeout: 500ms
 ```

 The config may be filled from environment variables if the